Overview

 - The video file is too large, the video cannot be any larger than 500 MB.

-- The user has poor or no internet connection.
+- The user has poor or no Internet connection.

 - The file format of your video is not supported.
 View the supported file formats for media uploads.